He Quanhao

-He Quanhao (何全皞) (839-870) was a general of the Chinese dynasty Tang Dynasty, who ruled Weibo Circuit (魏博, headquartered in modern Handan, Hebei) as its military governor (Jiedushi) in de facto independence from the imperial government from 866 to 870 as its military governor (Jiedushi), although he assisted the imperial government in suppressing Pang Xun's rebellion.
+He Quanhao (何全皞) (839-870) was a general of the Chinese Tang dynasty, who ruled Weibo Circuit (魏博, headquartered in modern Handan, Hebei) as its military governor (jiedushi) in de facto independence from the imperial government from 866 to 870 as its military governor (jiedushi), although he assisted the imperial government in suppressing Pang Xun's rebellion.

 Background

 It is not known when He Quanhao was born.
 His grandfather He Jintao, who had taken over Weibo Circuit after being supported by mutineers who had overthrown and killed the previous military governor Shi Xiancheng, and his father He Hongjing, had successively served as the military governors of Weibo.
 When He Hongjing died in 866, He Quanhao was serving as one of the military commanders, and the soldiers supported him to succeed He Hongjing.
 Then-reigning Emperor Yizong approved and made him acting military governor, and then, in 867, full military governor.